izDizR34567yN/DSC232R-GroupProject/writeup_scrap.md

       ### Data Exploration

          The dataset of interest accords to a simple DataFrame model and is available for download as a csv file on Kaggle.
 To account for its massive scale, we employ Apache Spark to facilitate efficient analysis of the dataset.
 We begin by rendering the dataset as a Spark DataFrame such that we may derive a preliminary overview of its contents.
 Thereafter, we are able to carry out a brief exploratory data analysis that includes inspecting and appropriately adjusting the dataset's schema, counting observations, generating summary statistics for numeric attributes, and checking for missingness.
+The most significant results of this exploratory data analysis are outlined in the "Results" section of this report.

       ### Preprocessing